-Camping gas: How to use gas on the campsite
+Camping gas: how to use gas on the campsite

-- Which type of gas canister should I go for?
+- Types of gas canister

-- Gas safety essentials
+- Camping gas safety

 Camping stoves are an essential part of your camping kit.
 They come in a variety of different styles, sizes and fuel types, all with different benefits depending on the type of trip you’re planning.

 For more information, read our guide to camping stoves.